What is Electronic Text?

 What Can I Do?

-Tip Icon Tip: With all of these tools, the accuracy of the OCR will depend on the clarity of the scan!
+Tip Icon Tip: As with all automated tools, the OCR output needs to be double checked for accuracy.
+The accuracy of the OCR will depend in part on the clarity of the scan!
 Blurry images with poor contrast may not convert well to eText.

 SensusAccess Document Converter